 If you have experienced sexual violence, please know that it is not your fault and that you are not alone.

 There are many people on and off campus ready and waiting to support you.
-Staff at the ViSION Resource Center can help explore options and resources available.
+Staff at the Sexual Violence Resource Center can help explore options and resources available.
 Behavioral health clinicians at UHCS can also assist in this process.
 Boston Area Rape Crisis Center has a hotline you can access 24 hours a day/7 days a week- 800.841.8371.

 After an experience of sexual violence, here are some steps you may want to take: